zakariyasattar/Crypto-Trading/README.md

 - Execution logic (right now, it just makes decisions, doesn’t place trades)
 - Multi-asset support
 - Add backtest mode with historical data

----

-## Why this matters

-A lot of people build backtesters or paper trading bots.
-This one actually *listens* to the market, ticks in real time, and tries to make sense of what’s happening *right now*.
-If you're prepping for a trading firm interview or just curious how real-world trading systems work under the hood, this should be an insightful project.